Andreas251/CPDP/README.md

 # CSDP - Common Sleep Data pipeline

+This repository contains a pipeline for training neural networks to perform automatic sleep staging.

+It is two part and consists of: data preprocessing/standardization and data serving.

-This repository can be used to transform most avaiable PSG datasets to a standardized HDF5 file.
+The preprocessing can be used to transform most avaiable PSG datasets to a standardized HDF5 file.

-The repository can also be used to train two neural networks with customizable training setups.
+The data serving can be used for two neural networks with customizable training setups.

 ## How to preprocess and standardize your data